gpilgrim2670/SwimmeR/README.md

 `file` is the output of `read_results` and is required.

 `avoid` is a list of strings.
 Rows in `file` containing any of those strings will not be included.  `avoid` is optional.
-Incorrectly specifying it may lead to nonsense rows in the final dataframe, but will not cause an error.
+Incorrectly specifying it may lead to nonsense rows in the final data frame, but will not cause an error.
 Nonsense rows can be removed after import.

 `typo` and `replacement` work together to fix typos, by replacing them with replacements.
 Strings in `typo` will be replaced by strings in `replacement` in element index order - that is the first element of `typo` will be replaced everywhere it appears by the first element of `replacement`.
 Typos can cause lost data and nonsense rows.